enricomaiolo/burpsuite/installation/README.md

 At this point, we have successfully installed and configured BurpSuite and are ready to use it.

-Warning: When you finish using BurpSuite, remember to turn the proxy `OFF` in the Windows options.
+**Warning**: When you finish using BurpSuite, remember to turn the proxy `OFF` in the Windows options.
 Otherwise, when you perform a search from the browser with BurpSuite closed, you will not get any response:

 <img src="18.png" width="850">